QiangyuLi/CppFrostSchwalennomograph/README.md

 ```

 **Integration steps:**
-1. Copy `src/evap_solver_compact.h` to your project
+1. Copy the appropriate header file to your project
 2. Include the header in your source files
 3. Compile with C++17 standard: `g++ -std=c++17 your_file.cpp`

 📖 **See [INTEGRATION.md](INTEGRATION.md) for detailed integration guide and examples.**